pathuey/database/db-23c-fundamentals/authorization/schema-privileges.md

 <code>GRANT SELECT ANY TABLE, DELETE ANY TABLE ON SCHEMA HR TO pfitch;</code>

 Privilege analysis enables a database administrator to capture a user's privilege use and then generate a report that describes how the user is using the privilege.
+Privilege analysis, which was introduced in Oracle Database release 12c, has been enhanced to accommodate schema privileges.

 ### Objectives